-I climbed up to the lip of the crater to see what was down there.
-Not much just a smoking hollow!
-Then it was time to head back to the room where Ernest was still semi-comatose under the covers.
+I climbed to the lip of the crater to see what was down below and found myself looking down into its fiery caldera as plumes of thick smoke billow from deep inside the earth, making for an otherworldly scene.
+Then it was time to head back to our abode where Ernest was still semi-comatose under the covers.

-A great day on the bike, as the road was flat and there was not as much traffic as expected.
-The road hugged the coast for most of the way and although not a beachy area, more like mangrove swamps, it was great to be next to the ocean.
+I was well-rested and had a great day on the bike; the road was flat, and there wasn’t as much traffic as expected.
+The road hugged the coast for much of the way and although not a beachy area, more like mangrove swamps, it was great to be next to the ocean.

 (351km - 13days)

-We were hardly off the ferry when we spotted a nice place advertising rooms, and what a delightful place it was, little bungalows in an overgrown garden, lovely!!
-I just hope the wind dies down during the night.
+Hardly off the ferry an advertising board pointed to rooms, and what a delightful place it was - little bungalows in an overgrown garden, nearly what I had in mind.

 18 July - Gilimanuk – Medewi Beach - 59 km

-The first part of the day we cycled through a national park and under a green canopy of trees.
-No wonder Bali is such a popular destination.
-It has more than just beaches!
-The Balinese Hindu culture is alive and well and I have seldom seen such a vast collection of Hindu temples and shrines.
-The towns and villages along the way had a strong ancient Hindu flavor reflected in the architecture and all the shrines - how fascinating!
+The first part of the day was through a national park under a green canopy of trees.
+No wonder Bali was such a popular destination, it clearly had more than only beaches.
+The Balinese Hindu culture was alive and well and I had seldom seen such a vast collection of Hindu temples and shrines.
+The towns and villages along the way had a strong ancient Hindu flavour reflected in the architecture and all the shrines.

-Soon we reached the well known surfing spot of Medewi Beach.
-Close to the turnoff from the main road we found a good place to stay with an excellent menu!
-I don’t often cycle past places like this.
+On reaching the popular surfing spot of Medewi Beach, I called it a day.
+Close to the turnoff from the main road, was an excellent place to stay with an equally excellent menu.

-Bali has everything to make it a true paradise; with its warm tropical climate and great beaches, good surf, palm trees and frangipanis.
-Add to that an evocative Hindu culture, green rice paddies and friendly Balinese and it is sure to be a winner.
-Typical island style there was plenty of fruit to be had along the way.
-Roadside stalls were selling bright red water melons, large yellow bananas, pineapples and mangoes.
+Bali has everything to make it a true paradise: with its warm tropical climate and great beaches, good surf, palm trees and frangipanis, it was close to heaven.
+Add to that an evocative Hindu culture, green rice paddies and friendly Balinese, and it sure was to be a winner.
+Typical island style, there was plenty of fruit to be had along the way.
+Roadside stalls were selling bright red watermelons, large yellow bananas, pineapples and mangoes.

-We did the necessary, filled in forms, made copies of what was required and handed in the forms.
-Then it was just a matter of waiting to see what will happen.
-In the meantime I was bored stiff.
+On reaching the capital, the first priority was to inquire about a visa for Australia.
+There were many filling in of forms, copies to be made as well as a host of other requirements.
+Once done all was handed in and then it was a matter of wait and see.
+Ernest appeared satisfied sitting in a room in Denpasar, but I was bored stiff.
 Time to move on and check on the progress of the visa later.
-There must be more to do on this holiday island than sitting in a city room staring at the ceiling.
+There must be more to do on a holiday island than sitting in a city room, staring at the ceiling.

 22-28 July - Denpasar – Kuta Beach & Uluwatu - 10km/29km/28km

-We saddled up and cycled the rather short distance to the famous or infamous Kuta Beach.
-It was a much closer than I had expected.
+I saddled up and with a reluctant Ernest in tow cycled the rather short distance to the famous, or infamous, Kuta Beach.
+It was much closer than I had expected.
 It all came as a bit of a shock after such a long time in the rest of Indonesia.
-Tourists galore, narrow alleys lined with curio stalls, CD’s.
-T-shirts, surf shops, western restaurants, booze, tattoo shops and marijuana!!
-Gosh, I nearly fell over just witnessing it all!!
-We eventually found a reasonable room and parked off, absorbing it all.
+Tourists galore, narrow alleys lined with curio stalls, T-shirts, surf shops, western restaurants, booze, tattoo shops and marijuana.
+Gosh, I nearly fell over just witnessing it all.
+I eventually found a reasonably priced guesthouse and parked off, absorbing it all.

-The most wonderful thing about human beings is how quickly we can adapt to a new environment!
-Soon I was shopping, eating and drinking and nearly had a new tattoo!!
-I joined the beer swirling holidaying Auzzies and ate at Pizza Hut, swam in the ocean and spoke loads of shit with holiday makers from around the world, dogged curio sellers and anyone else trying to sell me a trip to a nearby island!
+The most unique thing about human beings is how quickly one can adapt to a new environment.
+Soon I was shopping, eating, drinking, and nearly had a new tattoo.
+I joined the beer swirling holidaying Aussies, ate at Pizza Hut, swam in the ocean, dodged curio sellers and anyone else trying to sell me a trip to a nearby island.

-At long last we left the touristy area of Kuta and headed for Denpassar to pick up our passports at the application centre.
-We were eager to see if the visas had been granted and were rather relieved to see that a 3-month visa was securely pasted in our passports.
+Finally, it was time to wave touristy Kuta goodbye and to head for Denpasar to pick up our passports.
+Eager to see if the visas had been granted, it was a relieved to see a three-month visa was securely pasted in the passport.

-Bali is a smaller island than expected and the roads are good and scenic.
-So all in all an enjoyable ride with once again plenty of Balinese Hindu temples and shrines.
-Padang Bai is not only a ferry port but quite an enjoyable little village, with a small touristy sea-front where there were plenty of places to stay and eat.
-We found ourselves a cheap room (complete with sheets which has not been changed for months) and headed out to one of the small restaurants on the “strip”.
+Bali was a smaller island than expected and the roads good and scenic.
+All in all, it was an enjoyable ride with, once again, plenty of Balinese Hindu temples and shrines.
+Padang Bai wasn’t only a ferry port but quite a delightful little village, with a small touristy sea-front and plenty of places to stay and eat.
+Our budget digs came complete with sheets not being changed for months.
+Then it was off to a small restaurant on the “strip”.

-Ernest went wild and ordered a steak, big mistake!
-Although the steak was ordered “rare”, it was still cremated and resembled part of an old shoe sole, just as flat and just as tough (the accompanying French fries looked and tasted exactly like rice).
-My veg curry was a winner.
-Stick to the local food, that way you avoid disaster on a plate.
+Ernest went wild and ordered a steak.
+Although the steak was ordered “rare”, he claimed it was cremated and resembled part of an old shoe sole, just as flat and just as tough, hahaha.
+He also sarcastically claimed the accompanying French fries looked and tasted exactly like rice.
+My vegetable curry was a winner, and it appeared by sticking to the local cuisine, you avoided disaster on a plate.